austindavidbrown/Centered-Metropolis-Hastings/README.md

-# 'Centered' Metropolis-Hastings Independence algorithm for Bayesian logistic regression
+# 'Centered' Metropolis-Hastings independence algorithm for Bayesian logistic regression

 A Python library for 'centered' Metropolis-Hastings using Pytorch for tensor computations.
 Install using PIP: